 It was also recently announced that Hendren has been named a 2018 New America National Fellow by the think tank New America.
 As the Eric & Wendy Schmidt Fellow, Hendren will continue her work on the ways in which the human body adapts to the built environment and our collective stakes in an inclusively designed future.
 She joins 12 other Fellows, including journalists, producers, practitioners, and scholars, in the class of 2018.

-Image courtesy of New America.
+Image courtesy of LinkedIn.